-Date of Meeting: Thursday 3 September 2020

-Meeting: Board of Directors

-Title: Governance Report

-Author: Andrea McCourt, Company Secretary

-Previous Forums: Audit and Risk Committee 22 July 2020 (Terms of Reference) Quality Committee - 29 June 2020(Terms of Reference) Finance & Performance Committee 29 June 2020 (Terms of Reference) Council of Governors 9 July 2020 (Non-Executive Tenures)

-- approve the revised Audit and Risk Committee terms of reference - approve the revised Quality Committee terms of reference approve the Finance and Performance Committee terms of reference - note the upcoming tenures of two Non-Executive Directors for 2020 and the process for review of these. - note progress to date and plans for monitoring progress with governance better than usual a) Terms of Reference Audit and Risk Committee

-The Trust has a cycle of governance and this report sets out:

-- Review and approval of terms of reference of Board Committees - Update on Non-Executive Director tenures - Update and plans for measuring progress on governance better than usual as agreed at the Board on 2 July 2020

-The Audit and Risk Committee terms of reference are attached following an annual review at its meeting on 22 July 2020 and are recommended to the Board for approval.
-The main changes relate to membership, with the Senior Risk Manager replacing the Head of Governance and Risk and clarification on the purpose of an additional meeting to review the annual accounts.
-A further point has been added regarding Internal Auditors meeting with the Audit and Risk committee without Trust staff present.
+Date of Meeting: Thursday 3 September 2020 Meeting: Board of Directors Title: Governance Report Author: Andrea McCourt, Company Secretary Previous Forums: Audit and Risk Committee 22 July 2020 (Terms of Reference) Quality Committee - 29 June 2020(Terms of Reference) Finance & Performance Committee 29 June 2020 (Terms of Reference) Council of Governors 9 July 2020 (Non-Executive Tenures) approve the revised 0 approve the Finance note the upcoming te review of these.
+Audit and Risk Committee terms of reference Quality Committee terms of reference and Performance Committee terms of reference nures of two Non-Executive Directors for 2020 and the process for and plans for monitoring progress with governance better than Purpose of the Report The Trust has a cycle of governance and this report sets out: - Update on Non-E oval of terms of reference of Board Committees xecutive Director tenures for measuring progress on governance better than usual as agreed July 2020 Key Points to Note a) Terms of Reference Audit and Risk Committee review at its meeting The main changes re the Head of Governa meeting to review the ommittee terms of reference are attached following an annual on 22 July 2020 and are recommended to the Board for approval. late to membership, with the Senior Risk Manager replacing ance and Risk and clarification on the purpose of an additional e annual accounts.
+A further point has been added regarding sting with the Audit and Risk committee without Trust Committee on 29 Jun Quality Committee ee terms of reference are attached following approval at the Quality ee 2020 and are recommended to the Board for approval.
+Minor relating to membership.

-b) Terms of Reference Quality Committee

-The Quality Committee terms of reference are attached following approval at the Quality Committee on 29 June 2020 and are recommended to the Board for approval.
-Minor changes were made relating to membership.